uw-labs/go-onfido/README.md

 [![go-doc](https://godoc.org/github.com/uw-labs/go-onfido?status.svg)](https://godoc.org/github.com/uw-labs/go-onfido)

 > This library was built for Utility Warehouse internal projects, so priority was given to supporting the features we needed.
-If the library is missing a feature from the API, raise an issue or ideally open a PR.
+If the library is missing a feature from the API, raise an issue or ideally open a PR, however please understand that this library is not expected to recieve any ongoing support unless required by Utility Warehouse.

 ## Installation